asujanani6/asujanani6.github.io/_pages/personal.md

     </div>
 </div>
 <div class="caption">
-    Left: Elena Gallegos Open Space in Albuquerque, New Mexico.
-Right: Rose Gardens in Salzburg, Austria.
+    Elena Gallegos Open Space in Albuquerque, New Mexico.
+Rose Gardens in Salzburg, Austria.
 </div>

 Some pictures that I took in California: